thirumurthis/Learnings/JFrog/Installation_setup_Jfrog.md

   - Start the artifact.bat under the apps/bin folder
   - Once the application is started the UI can be accessed using `http://localhost:8081`

+From the extraced jcr zip, run below services (run the .bat file)
+ - observability
+ - router
+ - metadata  (set the environment variable `$env:JF_SHARED_NODE_ID = 'artifactory'`) and then start the bat file
+ - integration

 ### Setting up Docker artifactory
 - From the UI, create the Docker repository with a repository key.
 - As the admin, click the `Get Started`, and click the Deploy Artifact option.

 The option looks like below

 ![image](https://user-images.githubusercontent.com/6425536/215361234-37942daf-2b11-40f0-8a86-4db9ee4d1525.png)

 The artifact section will look like below, the repository key used here is docker-personal.